-Elizabeth Charlotte Bogod was unique and there are many in Victoria who will relate to the help she gave to them on their paths to wellness.
+Elizabeth Charlotte Bogod was unique in her energy, passions, innovations, initiatives and insights.
+There are many to this day in Victoria who will attest to the help she gave to them on their paths to wellness.
 Kind, gentle, loving, intuitive, deeply thoughtful, compassionate and forgiving, Elizabeth was always at the ready for those experiencing difficulties, fighting with courage and conviction for their needs and rights.
 She was known throughout the Victoria Mental Health Community for her advocacy and for the inspiration she gave to so many in their own battles.
 At a time when she was, herself, in immense emotional pain, she went for help to Psychiatric Emergency Services at the Archie Courtnall Centre, Victoria, where she was greeted by a social worker, “So you are Elizabeth Bogod, I am proud to meet you”.
 At her memorial ceremony, there were over 100 people.
 It is said the value of one’s life is often seen in the numbers who attend one’s memorial.

 Elizabeth was born a 9.5 lb beautiful, cute, baby girl.
 Specifically, people would remark about the deep brown of her eyes.
 When she was three months old, something flashed white in this baby’s mouth.
 It was a little alarming to think possibly she might have ingested some foreign body.
 She had.
 It was two teeth!